schlatterbeck/pymininec/README.rst

 than the version in the papers.
 The rounding in the earlier Basic code also suggests that the later Basic code is in error.

-I've not investigated yet how these errors affect the computed values of the later Mininec code.
-Now Mininec is known to find a resonance point of an antenna some percent too high which means that usually in practice the computed wire lengths are a little too long.
-It may well be that the elliptic integral parameters have an influence there.
+The errors in the elliptic integral parameters do not have much effect on the computed values of the Mininec code.
+There are some minor differences but these are below the differences between Basic and Python implementation (single vs. double precision arithmetics).
+I had hoped that this has something to do with the well known fact that Mininec finds a resonance point of an antenna some percent too high which means that usually in practice the computed wire lengths are a little too long.
+This is apparently not the case.
+The resonance point is also wrong for very thin wires below the *small radius modification condition* which happens when the wire radius is below 1e-4 of the wavelength.

-I've not investigated how to derive the elliptic integral parameters to correct possible errors in the elliptic integral implementation.
+Even in that case --  where the elliptic integral is not used -- the resonance is slightly wrong.

 The reference for the elliptic integral parameters [3]_ cited in both reports lists the following table on p. |-| 591: